-The starting dose of Jakavi should be reduced by approximately 50% in patients with hepatic impairment.
-Further dose modifications should be based on the safety and efficacy of the medicinal product (see section Dosage regimen and administration and Clinical pharmacology, Special populations).
+The starting dose of Jakavi should be reduced by approximately 50% in MF and PV patients with hepatic impairment.
+Further dose modifications should be based on the safety and efficacy of the drug.
+In GvHD patients with hepatic impairment no modification in starting dose is needed (see section Dosage regimen and administration and Clinical pharmacology, Special populations).